vegas-viz/Vegas/README.md

 #### Window

-Vegas also contains a self-contained display app for displaying plots (internally JavaFX's HTML renderer is used).
+Vegas also contains a self-contained display app for displaying plots (internally it uses JavaFX's HTML renderer).
 The following demonstrates this and can be used from the command line.

 ```scala
 def renderWindow = {